netxms/netxms-doc/admin/data-collection.rst

 can control how many data collectors will run simultaneously, by changing server configuration parameter ``ThreadPool.DataCollector.MaxSize``.

 Node capabilities provide information about available sources for data collection in the :guilabel:`Overview`-> :guilabel:`Capabilities` section.
-Please also refer to
-:guilabel:`Data Collection` tab view for last values from DCI collections.
 The last values of DCIs for the node can be found on the :guilabel:`Data Collection` tab.
 Additionally, specific DCIs can be displayed in the :guilabel:`Overview`` -> :guilabel:`Last Values section` or as a graph on the :guilabel:`Performance` tab.
 More details about DCI display configuration options can be found in the :ref:`Other options <dci-other-options-label>` and :ref:`Performance View <dci-performance-view>` chapters.

 All configured DCIs are checked for polling requirement every second.
 If DCI needs to be polled, appropriate polling request is placed into internal